dinki/View-Assist/wiki/docs/extend-functionality/views/clock/index.md

 Some example, free backgrounds are provided in the 'Sample_Backgrounds' directory.
 These have all been downloaded using the free license from unsplash.com .
 I encourage you to browse this site or any others and find an image that fits your needs and style.

-If using a webpage slideshow, ensure that you are using http|https that correspond to your home assistant url, otherwise the iframe will refuse to load.

 Sample background image credits: